MahmoudSaad21/Devices-Price-Classification-System-using-Python/README.md

 The Python project consists of the following key components:

-- `train.py`: Handles data preparation and model training.
+- `train.ipynb`: Handles data preparation and model training.
 ## Endpoints

 The Python project includes a RESTful API implemented using Flask for serving predictions.
 The primary endpoint is `/predict_price`, which accepts POST requests with device specifications and returns the predicted price range.